muskanTaza/Dash.Readme-docs/docs/Security/mutli-factor-authentication-coming-soon.md

 ---
 ## 1. Setting Up MFA

-If you haven’t set up MFA yet, you’ll be prompted to do so during your next login.
+Post Launch , you’ll be prompted to setup MFA during your next login.
 The setup process is mandatory and takes only a few minutes.

 ### Setup Steps: